 When the inked plates were ready, some of us added flat objects on top, like paper cutouts and pressed leaves or flowers to create collagraphs.
 The objects we put on top of the inked plates, left white areas on the monoprints (see the grasses on the print below.)

 We used really good quality cotton rag paper soaked for a few minutes in water, then pressed dry.
 Then we ran our printing plates through the small press with the paper on top.

 Okay, so the next week we made two other kinds of printing plates.

 No boring stuff in these kids creativity sessions!
 Read more

 Don’t miss out on taking a class at 1+1=1

-Sign up for our mailing list and be the first to know when we announce new exhibits, workshops, artist-demonstrations, live-painting, open house Saturdays, studio sessions and openings.
-Sign Up For our Gallery Updates (we call it our “Love Notes.”) ☞
+Subscribe to one or both of our email updates and be the first to know when we announce new exhibits, summer camps, classes, workshops, artist-demonstrations, live-painting, open house Saturdays, studio sessions and openings.